 Identifying and eliminating communication siloes, and having access to a complete view of the customer journey allows businesses to deliver the personalized, efficient experiences that their customer base has come to expect.

 What’s more, they are able to optimize agent and employee performance using fully integrated analytics, coaching, and collaboration tools that are perfect for today’s remote and hybrid work environments.

-Thanks to Janice Rapp at 8×8
+Contributed by: Janice Rapp at 8×8

 29. Expand the Data Available

 I find this topic very interesting.
 In many ways we have it nailed, and in others we are way off the mark.

 Of course, we all know we can use links, SMS, IVR, QR, web widgets, POS, kiosk, email, written survey, online survey etc.